-Lights, Cab Dimmer Switch
+Lights, Cab and Panel Dimmer Switch

-This switch is used to alter the brightness of the instrument panel lights.
+This switch alters the brightness of the instrument panel lights and ambient lighting.
+It also controls the cab overhead.

 The Headlight Switch is an ON or OFF switch.
 The panel lights are on full intensity during the day and dim when headlights are on.